Intility Arena: Planning

 After Vålerenga moved from Bislett Stadion plans for building their own ground were conceived, but poor results on the field combined with financial problems kept those plans at bay for a few years.
 After the second place in 2004 and the league title in 2005 as well as shipping magnate John Fredriksen's deletion of the club's debt in 2003, the talks of building a ground for Vålerenga resurfaced.

 Following a press statement made on 15 May 2008, Vålerenga announced that they will be moving home to Valle Hovin after purchasing the area of the proposed stadium for the symbolic sum of 1 Norwegian Krone.
 In late 2014, the plans were accepted by the city council of Oslo.
 On 10 June 2014, the European Free Trade Association Surveillance Authority accepted the plans for the stadium.

 Construction and opening

 The foundation stone of the new stadium was laid on 29 July 2015, the club's 102nd anniversary.
 Construction started in the summer of 2015.

 The first game at the stadium was played on 9 September 2017 and was a women's Toppserien game Vålerenga Damer won 2–0 against Kolbotn.
 The men's opening game was played on the following day, 10 September 2017, an Eliteserien game Vålerenga lost 1–2 against Sarpsborg 08.
 The record attendance of 17,011 spectators dates from this game.

 Naming rights

 In October 2017, Norwegian technology company Intility reached an agreement with Vålerenga to buy the stadium's naming rights for ten years.
 The deal saw the stadium's name change to Intility Arena.

+Television facilities

+TV broadcasts require specific lighting conditions which draw a lot of power from the electricity grid, and must continue even during a power failure.
+The stadium had to rent diesel backup engines for every game, though they have never been used.
+In 2025 the stadium installed a 1.2 MW / 2.2 MWh battery backup at less annual cost than renting the diesel generators.
+The battery also powers most of the 500 kW floodlights during games, and some of its power comes from local 740 kW solar panels.